 GTP or GDP tubulin samples in the desired buffer were prepared as described [38].
-Prior to assembly, the ligand was added at 0°-2°C and the solutions were warmed to 37°C. The time needed to reach equilibrium depends on the tubulin concentration and the ligand employed.
-The polymers were sedimented at 90,000 × g for 20 min in a TLA 100 rotor preequilibrated at 37°C. The supernatants were separated by aspiration.
+Prior to assembly, the ligand was added at $0^\circ\text{--}2^\circ\text{C}$ and the solutions were warmed to $37^\circ\text{C}$ .
+The time needed to reach equilibrium depends on the tubulin concentration and the ligand employed.
+The polymers were sedimented at $90,000\times g$ for 20 min in a TLA 100 rotor preequilibrated at $37^\circ\text{C}$ .
+The supernatants were separated by aspiration.
 If the ligand content of the pellets was extracted, they were resuspended in cold 10 mM phosphate (pH 7.0) buffer, otherwise 1% SDS was added to the buffer.
 Tubulin concentrations in supernatants and pellets were measured fluorometrically employing tubulin as standard.

-The ligand content of supernatants and pellets was extracted three times with one volume of dichloromethane, the solvent was evaporated, and the residues were dissolved in 100 μl of 70% MeOH $-30\%~H_2O$.
-Standards of paclitaxel and epothilones were extracted in order to quantify the samples.
+The ligand content of supernatants and pellets was extracted three times with one volume of dichloromethane, the solvent was evaporated, and the residues were dissolved in 100 $\mu l$ of 70% MeOH -30% $H_2O.$ Standards of paclitaxel and epothilones were extracted in order to quantify the samples.
 The standards and samples were analyzed by HPLC as above.

 The critical concentrations of ligand-induced tubulin assembly were measured in PEDTA 4 GTP.
-GTP tubulin at several concentrations ranging between 1 and 50 μ M was incubated at 37°C for 45 min in the presence of the ligand at a concentration 10% in excess over the tubulin.
-The polymers were sedimented at 90,000 \times g for 20 min in a TLA 100 rotor preequilibrated at 37°C. The supernatants were separated by aspiration, pellets were resuspended in 10 mM phosphate, 1% SDS (pH 7.0).
+GTP tubulin at several concentrations ranging between 1 and 50 $\mu M$ was incubated at $37^{\circ}C$ for 45 min in the presence of the ligand at a concentration 10% in excess over the tubulin.
+The polymers were sedimented at $90,000\times g$ for 20 min in a TLA 100 rotor preequilibrated at $37^{\circ}C$ .
+The supernatants were separated by aspiration, pellets were resuspended in 10 mM phosphate, 1% SDS (pH 7.0).
 Tubulin concentrations in supernatants and pellets were measured fluorometrically employing tubulin as standard.
-The critical concentration of tubulin is the concentration given by the extrapolation to zero of the plot concentration given by the extrapolation to zero of the plot concentration function.

-tration of tubulin in the pellets versus total concentration) [45, 46].
+The critical concentration of tubulin is the concentration of tubulin in the supernatant (which is equal to the tubulin concentration given by the extrapolation to zero of the plot concen tration of tubulin in the pellets versus total concentration) [45, 46].
 Apparent polymer growth equilibrium constants were estimated as the reciprocal critical concentrations for polymerization (see Supplemental Data) [45, 46].
 The assembled polymers were observed by electron microscopy as described [38].